 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-We evaluated over 100 handheld vacuums before purchasing the top 9 contenders for extensive hands-on testing.
 A high-performing and versatile handheld vacuum that can conquer big or small messes can be a game-changing addition to your cleaning product arsenal.
-So, in our quest to determine the best, we rigorously tested and scored each model on their performance attributes, such as how well they clean light dust, caked-on mud, and how effectively they cleaned tight cracks and crevices.
+In our quest to determine the best, we rigorously tested and scored each model on their performance attributes, such as how well they clean light dust, caked-on mud, and how effectively they cleaned tight cracks and crevices.
 We also timed battery life, tested airflow with an anemometer, and took a noise level reading on a decibel meter.
 Read on to find out which handheld vacuum will last the longest after a full charge, which one is wallet-friendly, and which contenders earned an award.

 Weight (with heaviest tool): 3.1 lbs | Runtime: 15 min